nmeum/hii/README.md

 completely rewriting it from scratch.
 However, while working on the frontend I noticed that I couldn't implement certain features in the frontend without changes to the backend (ii).
 I briefly considered patching ii but ultimately decided for a rewrite.

-During the rewrite various features have been implemented which could have been moved to separate tools, such as TLS support, hence the name harmful ii (hii).
+During the rewrite, various features have been implemented that are not supported by ii (e.g. various IRCv3 features, builtin TLS and IPv6 support, et cetera).

 ## Status

-I currently consider hii feature complete and use it myself regularly in combination with [insomnia][insomnia github] and a per-server [runit][runit homepage] [user service][runit user] for starting hii.
+I currently consider hii feature complete and use it myself daily in combination with [insomnia][insomnia github] and a per-server [runit][runit homepage] [user service][runit user] for automatically starting and supervising hii processes.

 ## Features